-Users are responsible for safeguarding confidential data on untagged devices, such as those that are individually or personally owned but used for WCMC purposes.
+Users are responsible for safeguarding confidential data on untagged devices, such as those that are individually or personally owned but used for WCM purposes.
 Users shall take caution to not download or save sensitive attachments or files on untagged devices.
-In extenuating circumstances where confidential data must be stored on untagged devices, the devices should be (1) tagged by ITS, or (2) encrypted to ensure the confidentiality of the data.
+In extenuating circumstances where confidential data must be stored on untagged devices, the devices should be (1) tagged by or registered with ITS, or (2) encrypted to ensure the confidentiality of the data.
 Users of untagged and unencrypted devices are responsible for safeguarding and securing WCMC confidential data.
 ITS is available to assist and provide "best effort" support to encrypt untagged devices.
 Users are strongly encouraged to make an encrypted backup of the device data and verify it for accuracy and completeness.

 - Full (“whole disk”) encryption of your device using an ITS-managed encryption solution that is native to the operating system (BitLocker Drive Encryption for Windows, FileVault 2 for Mac OS X)